JustJoeYo/hang-in-there/README.md

 #### Challenges:
 - Ensuring event listeners didn't duplicate elements to prevent unintended behaviors
 - Ensuring that the responsive design works across different screen sizes required additional CSS adjustments and testing; a bit funky at times
+- Utilizing the correct methods for certain situations (some versus includes); overcame by determining the efficiency/complexity.

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)